terraform-google-modules/terraform-google-org-policy/modules/org_policy_v2/README.md

 To control module's behavior, change variables' values regarding the following:

 - `constraint`: set this variable with the [constraint value](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints#available_constraints) in the form `{constraint identifier}`.
 For example, `serviceuser.services`
-- `type`: Specify either `boolean` for boolean policies or `list` for list policies.
+- `policy_type`: Specify either `boolean` for boolean policies or `list` for list policies.
+- `policy_root`: set one of the following values to determine where the policy is applied.
+Values should be either one of the below.
+  - organization
+  - project
+  - folder
-- Policy Root: set one of the following values to determine where the policy is applied.
-Only one needs to be specified, others should be null for a given policy.
+- `policy_root_id`: set one of the following values to determine where the policy is applied.
+Based on `policy_root`, either one of the below IDs should be provided.
-  - `organization_id`
+  - organization_id
-  - `project_id`
+  - project_id
-  - `folder_id`
+  - folder_id
 - `exclude_folders`: a list of folder IDs to be excluded from this policy.
 These folders must be lower in the hierarchy than the policy root.
 - `exclude_projects`: a list of project IDs to be excluded from this policy.
 They must be lower in the hierarchy than the policy root.
 - `rules`: Specify policy rules and conditions.
 Rules contain the following parameters: